eerimoq/monolinux-jiffy/README.rst

 Boot time
 =========

+The system (i.MX6UL with a 528 MHz ARMv7-A CPU, 1 GB DDR3 RAM, 4 GB
-The system enters user space **0.33 seconds** after power on.
+eMMC) enters user space **0.33 seconds** after power on.
 The EXT4 filesystem is ready in **0.37 seconds** and networking in **2.2 seconds**.
 Very impressive!
-A reboot is even faster, only **0.26 seconds** from executing the reboot command to entering user space.
+A reboot is even faster, only **0.26 seconds** from issuing the reboot to entering user space.

-Not that all software except the EXT4 filesystem are part of a secure boot chain.
+Note that all software except the EXT4 filesystem are part of a secure boot chain.
 The system will boot even faster without secure boot, but unfortunately I've not had the oppertunity to try it.